grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 This Helm chart guide defaults to using MinIO as a simple solution to get you started.
 However, you can use a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform.

 Each storage provider has a different configuration stanza, which are detailed in Tempo's documentation.
-You will need to update your configuration based upon you storage provider.
+You need to update your configuration based upon you storage provider.
 Refer to the [`storage` configuration block]({{< relref "/docs/tempo/latest/configuration#storage" >}}) for information on storage options.

 To use other storage options, set `minio.enabled: false` in the `values.yaml` file: